tmcmicheal/P3-Prototype-Boilerplate/README.md

 #P3-Prototype-Boilerplate

 ###Description
 Collection of files and techniques to streamline the creation of a rapid prototype.
-The process in not linear (choose your own adventure)
+The process in not linear - "choose your own adventure" - but all aspects covered.

 ###Project Definition